syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-action.md

 ### GoTo action

-GoTo action displays the specified page in the current document.
+[PdfGoToAction](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Interactive.PdfGoToAction.html) displays the specified page in the current document.
 The location can be specified for the destination page.

 {% tabs %}
 {% highlight c# %}